Mariam-uz-Zamani: Powers and influence

-The Empress held considerable freedom of speech in the political matters of court.
-She was one of the few wives of Akbar who had the privilege to attend and express her views on the matters of the court.
-One of the episodes recorded in the book of Badayuni notes that once on the execution of a Brahmin by a conservative Muslim courtier of Akbar while Akbar had ordered the investigation to be continued, the daughter of Raja Bharmal taunted Emperor Akbar publicly for failing to maintain the abidance of his order.
-She would exercise her influence to secure a pardon for offenders.
+The Empress held considerable freedom of speech in the matters of court.
+One of the episodes recorded by Badayuni is that once on the execution of a Brahmin by a conservative Muslim courtier of Akbar while Akbar had ordered the investigation to be continued, the Hindu wives taunted Emperor Akbar publicly for failing to maintain the abidance of his order.
 The religious ulemas of Akbar's court were utterly displeased by the influence of Mariam-uz-Zamani and his Hindu wives on him in making him follow the rituals and practices of Hindu culture.
-Since his marriage with the daughter of Raja Bharmal, he is said to have complimented her by ordering the continuous burning of the hom in which occasionally he would join her during her prayers.
+Since his early youth, he is said to have complimented his Hindu wives by ordering the continuous burning of the hom and later himself adopted this practice when he established his religion in latter part of his years, 'Tawhid-i-illahi'.

-Akbar taking note of the disapproval of Mariam-uz-Zamani and his other Hindu wives stopped eating beef as the cow was regarded as a sacred animal in their religion.
-His Hindu wives insisted that he must refrain from eating onions and garlic which Badayuni says he agreed to.
+Akbar taking note of the disapproval of his Hindu wives stopped eating beef as the cow was regarded as a sacred animal in their religion.
+His Hindu wives influenced him to refrain from eating onions and garlic.
 They also exerted enough influence on him to never keep a beard and abstain from association with people who kept beards.
-In order to gain the love of his Hindu wives and their goodwill, Badayuni notes, he abstained entirely from everything which was a natural abhorrence to them and took it as a mark of special devotion to himself if men shaved their beards so that it became common practice.
+To gain the love of his Hindu wives and their goodwill, says Badayuni, he abstained entirely from everything that was a natural abhorrence to them and took it as a mark of special devotion to himself if men shaved their beards so that it became common practice.

 The influence of Mariam-uz-Zamani and his Hindu wives was highly resented by the Muslim conservatives of the court, even more, when Akbar had ordered everyone in the court to stand up during the evening prayers of his Hindu wives when they would light up the hom in their temples to honour their traditions and culture and made sure that he was no exception to it.